-If your GP has recommended that you see a particular clinician who is not available to take new clients, our Client Relations Team will assist in matching you with a clinician who has similar experience in the issue you are needing help with.
+If your doctor has recommended that you see a particular clinician who is not available to take new clients, our Client Relations Team will assist in matching you with a clinician who has similar experience in the issue you are needing help with.

 To find out who would best suit you, please give us a call.
 You can also read more about each of our clinicians on our Meet Our Team page and make your choice before you contact us.

 Do I need a referral to make an appointment?

 You do not require a referral to make an appointment, however, you are unable to claim Medicare rebates for your sessions without a referral.
 Private health insurance rebates may be available without a referral.
 Please check with your private health insurance provider before your appointment.